 Study of methods and materials of literary research and interpretation.
 Introduction to major contemporary theories.
 Emphasis on "close reading" of literary texts in their historical contexts.
-Prerequisite: ENGL 1321, 1322, 2321, and 2322.
+Prerequisite: Two ENGL 3000-level courses-excluding 3100.

 An independent study open to Juniors and Seniors only, directed by a full-time faculty member in the Department of English.
 Courses must be proposed by the student in writing to the faculty member directing the study and approved by the department chairperson and dean of the school.
 ENGL 4190-4490 is not to be taken in place of existing courses.
 Prerequisite: Two ENGL 3000-level courses-excluding 3100.